Resources for Lesbian, Gay, Bisexual, Transgender, Queer & Questioning Youth

 For General LGBTQQ Issues & Support

-The Outlet Program supports and empowers lesbian, gay, bisexual, transgender, queer, and questioning youth ages 13 to 20 living on the Peninsula and in South Bay.
-Through a range of support services, leadership training, community education, and advocacy, Outlet successfully increases youth confidence, builds personal assets, and creates healthier communities.
+Outlet , a program of Adolescent Counseling Services (ACS), supports and empowers lesbian, gay, bisexual, transgender, queer, and questioning youth ages 13 to 25 living on the Peninsula.
+Through a range of support services, leadership training, community education, and advocacy in English and Spanish, Outlet successfully increases youth confidence, builds personal assets, and creates healthier communities.

 The LGBTQ Youth Space, San Jose